linyows/puap/README.md

-Packer template as Ubuntu for ARM with Prallels
+Packer template as Ubuntu for ARM with Parallels
 ==

 This is Packer templates to build a Vagrant box as Ubuntu for ARM with Parallels on Apple silicon.